 What is stevia?

 You might know stevia as a natural sweetener, an alternative to those nasty little pink packets of sweetener you’d get at a restaurant.
 You can buy it in tiny packets or as a sugar substitute for baking, but hello!
 That “natural sugar replacement” is derived from stevia leaves.
-Instead of buying the packets, why not try growing the real deal?
+Instead of buying the packets, why not try growing stevia?

 The leaves of a stevia plant are small and serrated, and it’s one of those nice looking herbs that you can easily tuck into an edible garden.
 It grows about 18″ tall and as wide.
 It needs well-drained soil; it doesn’t like soggy feet.

-You can often find stevia plants at a nursery, but you can also grow it from seed.
+You can often find stevia plants at a nursery, but you can also grow stevia from seed.
 If you start with seeds, here are some guidelines for getting started.

 Plant your seedlings out in your garden after all danger of frost has passed.
 Mix a little compost into the planting hole to get it started on the right foot!